oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### Delete Members of a Collection

-Members of a collection can be deleted by submitting a [DELETE]{.Keyword} request to the URL constructed by appending `/$each` to the resource path of the collection.
+Members of a collection can be deleted by submitting a `DELETE` request to the URL constructed by appending `/$each` to the resource path of the collection.
 The additional path segment expresses that the collection itself is not deleted.

 The request resource path of the collection MAY contain type-cast or filter segments to subset the collection.